 The sum of the probability for all possible outcomes in an event must be 100%.
 For example in an NBA game (no draw) if one team has a 60% chance of winning then the other team must have a 40% chance of winning.
 But if the sportsbook sets odds that represented 100% probabilities then they would make no money.

-So they have to give you lower odds.
-Lower odds represent a higher probability and if we add up the probabilities of these odds they will equal more than 100%.
+So they give you lower odds.
+Lower odds represent a higher probability.
+If we add up the probabilities of these odds they will equal more than 100%.

 The true probabilities total 100% so the sportsbook offering 1.88 is giving themselves a 6.38% advantage.